-Sound Speed Manager aims to merge together functionalities present in three existing applications that process sound speed profiles (SSP) for underwater acoustic systems: NOAA Velocipy, MAC SVP Editor, and HydrOffice SSP Manager.
+Sound Speed Manager (SSM) aims to merge together functionalities present in three existing applications that process sound speed profiles (SSP) for underwater acoustic systems: NOAA Velocipy, MAC SVP Editor, and HydrOffice SSP Manager.

 Sound Speed Manager has been designed to ease integration into existing data acquisition workflows.
 The liberal open source license used by the project (specifically, GNU LGPL) provides for understanding of the chosen processing solutions through ready inspection of the source code, as well as the ability to adapt the application to specific organization needs.